vellankis-space/execution-plane/IMPLEMENTATION_COMPLETE.md

 ## Overview

-All 5 phases of the AI Agents Orchestration Platform have been successfully implemented.
+All 5 phases of the AI Agents Intelligentic AI have been successfully implemented.
 The platform is now a comprehensive, production-ready system for managing AI agents and workflows.

 ---